Xunnamius/black-flag-extensions/README.md

 > `{ P: { demandThisOption: true }}` can be read as `P`, with truth values
 > denoting existence.

-`demandThisOption` enables checks to ensure the specified argument is given.
+`demandThisOption` enables checks to ensure an argument is always given.
 This is equivalent to `demandOption` from vanilla yargs.
 For example:

 ```jsonc
 {